climate-experiences/spotlight-report/README.md

-# BAME Climate Experiences Survey (2022)
+# Spotlight Report Analysis Code (2022)

-This repository contains R code, documentation and data related to the climate experiences project survey of BAME UK residents on their experience of climate change.
+This repository contains R code, documentation and data related to a survey of BAME UK residents on their experience of climate change.
+This code and underlying data subsets have been used to generate visualisations for the Spotlight report.

 ## Why Reproducible Research?